opensearch-project/documentation-website/_search-plugins/sql/sql/odbc.md

 1. Start Tableau.
 Under the **Connect** section, go to **To a Server** and choose **Other Databases (ODBC)**.

 2. In the **DSN drop-down**, select the OpenSearch DSN you set up in the previous set of steps.
-The options you added will be automatically filled into the **Connection Attributes**.
+The options you added will be automatically filled in under the **Connection Attributes**.

 3. Select **Sign In**.
 After a few seconds, Tableau connects to your OpenSearch server.
-Once connected, you will directed to  **Datasource** window.
-The **Database** will be already populated with name of the OpenSearch cluster.
+Once connected, you will be directed to the **Datasource** window.
+The **Database** will be already be populated with the name of the OpenSearch cluster.
 To list all the indices, click the search icon under **Table**.

-4. Start playing with data by dragging table to connection area.
-Choose **Update Now** or **Automatically Update** to populate table data.
+4. Start experimenting with data by dragging the table to the connection area.
+Choose **Update Now** or **Automatically Update** to populate the table data.

-See more detailed instructions on the [GitHub repository](https://github.com/opensearch-project/sql/blob/main/sql-odbc/docs/user/tableau_support.md).
+See more detailed instructions in the [GitHub repository](https://github.com/opensearch-project/sql/blob/main/sql-odbc/docs/user/tableau_support.md).

 ### Troubleshooting